Intel Corporation (INTC)

 Additional liquidity measure

-The cash conversion cycle of Intel Corporation has displayed fluctuations over the analyzed periods.
-The cash conversion cycle measures the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.
+The cash conversion cycle for Intel Corporation has exhibited fluctuations over the specified periods.
+The cycle represents the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.